-- Drink sports drink if exercise is longer than 60 minutes, or in hot and humid conditions, to reduce risk of fluid-electrolyte imbalances.
-Electrolyte replacement drinks can be store bought or home-made (check out our homemade Piña Colada Refresher Recipe here).
-My favorite store bought electrolyte drink is Nuun Hydration tablets that can be used in any water bottle or glass of water.
+- Drink sports drink if exercise is longer than 60 minutes, or in hot and humid conditions, to reduce the risk of fluid-electrolyte imbalances.
+Electrolyte replacement drinks can be store-bought or home-made (check out our homemade Piña Colada Refresher Recipe here).
+My favorite store-bought electrolyte drink is Nuun Hydration tablets that can be used in any water bottle or glass of water.

 - Limit sugary beverages like soda or juice, coffee drinks, and energy drinks, which can be dehydrating.

 We recommend finding small ways to improve your overall health and wellness every day.
 One habit that takes time and persistence to learn is drinking enough water throughout the day.
 It sounds easy enough, but how often do you find yourself at lunch time realizing you haven’t had any water to drink all morning?
 How often do you forget to bring a water bottle to work and find it’s too inconvenient to take multiple trips to the water fountain?